WEC-Sim/WEC-Sim/docs/most/theory.rst

 |

-The platform and mooring sub-models are libraries of WEC-Sim that solve the hydrodynamic and hydrostatic loads acting on the platform and the forces due to moorings according to the settings and file names provided.
-The turbine sub-model is the MOST library, visible in the figure below.
+The platform and mooring subsystems are libraries of WEC-Sim that solve the hydrodynamic and hydrostatic loads acting on the platform and the forces due to moorings according to the settings and file names provided.
+The turbine subsystem is the MOST library, visible in the figure below.

 .. image:: IMAGE_MOST_Library.png
    :width: 100%